 A Beautiful and Delicious Restaurant in Chalong

-Bucha Gallery & Restaurant looks modest from the outside and is easily missed as cars tend to drive fast in this part of Chao Fa Road, just opposite of Land and Houses estate.
+Bucha Gallery & Restaurant looks modest from the outside and is easily missed as cars tend to drive fast in this part of Chao Fa Road, just opposite the Land and Houses estate.
 As you pass the door, the decoration is surprising, both sophisticated and elegant in a well-balanced way.
 The walls are covered with paintings, statues of monks and Buddhas, and a lot of those typical amulets so important to Thai culture.
-The team is also dressed simply and elegantly which adds a touch to the experience.
+The team is also dressed simply and elegantly, which adds a touch to the experience.

-On Saturday, the restaurant often plays Thai classical music, or Jazz music from 6.30 pm to 9.30 pm, and it is a good idea to book in advance on these nights.
+On Saturday, the restaurant often plays Thai classical music or Jazz music from 6.30 pm to 9.30 pm, and it is a good idea to book in advance on these nights.

 The food at Bucha Gallery & Restaurant

-We were four people so it was nice to be able to share many dishes, the way it should always be done when enjoying Thai food at the restaurant.
+We were four people, so it was nice to be able to share many dishes, the way it should always be done when enjoying Thai food at the restaurant.
 The food was so beautifully presented, with great attention to detail, and many dishes came with edible flowers as decoration.
 Thankfully, the menu is widely illustrated with beautiful photos, and there is an English version to help you select.

 Like often in this kind of upmarket restaurant, the prices at Bucha Gallery & Restaurant are a bit on the high side, with an average of 400 baht per dish, but look at our photos, this is not your usual dining experience, but a place to go for a special event or for those who appreciate this unique kind of cuisine.